usnistgov/fipy/README.txt

 Download and Installation
 -------------------------

-Please refer to |INSTALLATION-txt| for details on download and installation. |FiPy| can be redistributed and/or modified freely, provided that any derivative works bear some notice that they are derived from it, and any modified versions bear some notice that
+Please refer to :ref:`INSTALLATION` for details on download and installation. |FiPy| can be redistributed and/or modified freely, provided that any derivative works bear some notice that they are derived from it, and any modified versions bear some notice that